 By the start of the Silver Age, Mort Weisinger had complete control of the Superman family of magazines, and he was stuck with a nigh-invincible hero who could juggle planets, outrace comets, and shrug off atomic blasts.
 Fortunately, he had also inherited a convenient weakness for his star.

-Just as the limits of Superman’s powers had increased, the menace of kryptonite needed to be ramped up, as well.
+Just as the levels of Superman’s powers had increased, the menace of kryptonite needed to be ramped up, as well.
 Under Mort’s direction, kryptonite no longer just made Superman huff and puff like he’d skipped his bowl of Pep that morning.
 Now, the radiation given off by kryptonite was downright painful to him.
 Even a pebble-sized piece of the stuff put him in agony.
 The effect was described as flaming, white-hot needles flowing through his circulatory system.

 The mere possibility that some kryptonite was around could give Superman the cold sweats.
 And for good reason: it was toxic to him.
 The burning-needle pain indicated that the kryptonite radiation was poisoning his blood.
 If he should be exposed to it long enough to contaminate his entire bloodstream, his heart would stop.
 The signature of death would be when his body turned green.

 As the list of Krypton’s survivors lengthened, readers learnt that the green rays affected all Kryptonians in the same fatal way.